-Wayne Mitchell got involved with a woman he met through a dating service and claims she went on a spending spree that left him buried in debt.
+Wayne Mitchell, now 68, got involved with a woman he met through a dating service and claims she went on a spending spree that left him buried in debt.

 As for the move from their condo in Burnaby to a new home in Hope, Mitchell said it was one he didn't want to make.